Cicadas are making so much noise that residents are calling the police in South Carolina

 Cicadas are already emerging in southern states, like South Carolina, where it warms up faster, while in cooler states, such as those in the upper Midwest, they might not emerge until June.

-This will be the first time since 1803 that two broods emerged at the same time.
+This will be the first time since 1803 that two broods emerged simultaneously.
 The next time this happens will be 2037.
 With this convergence, the bugs will arrive in numbers that have not been seen in generations.

 The dual cicada brood emergence will primarily be seen in parts of Illinois and Iowa, as well as parts of Kentucky, Missouri, Arkansas, Tennessee, Mississippi, Alabama, Georgia, South Carolina, North Carolina and Virginia.